 CCTV cameras are a great piece of equipment to own, for the safety of your home or your business.
 A CCTV camera can act as a very effective crime deterrent as it means you can monitor the activities surrounding your property at all times.

-One commonly asked question is whether or not CCTV cameras can record sound, and what does that mean for you as a property owner?
+One commonly asked question is 'Can CCTV cameras can record sound, and what does that mean for you as a property owner?'

 CCTV itself is an incredible tool for safety, but having an audio channel ensures you are doubled up on security.
 By being able to record and playback audio from your CCTV camera, you will be able to hear any destruction and be notified immediately, which could be incredibly useful in any crime investigation.

-They can also double up as an extra pair of eyes in blind spots.
-If you can hear what’s going on within the environment, CCTV cameras are able to give you an idea of activity within the space through background noise and speech.
+CCTV audio recordings can also double up as an extra pair of eyes in blind spots.
+If you can hear what’s going on, CCTV cameras are able to give you an idea of activity within a space out of the cameras reach through background noise and speech.

-There are also CCTV cameras that have two-way audio – these cameras have a built-in speaker, and you would be able to communicate through this speaker via an app or the main console.
-It’s definitely a good way to deter someone from your property!
+There are also CCTV cameras that have two-way audio – these cameras have a built-in speaker, and you can communicate through this speaker via an app or the main console.

 Which one is best for recording audio: an analogue CCTV camera or an IP CCTV camera?